AaltoSciComp/scicomp-docs/aalto/paniikki.rst

 Software
 ========
-First thing first, you DO NOT have a sudo right in Aalto classroom machines and you never will.
+First thing first, you don't have sudo rights on Aalto classroom machines and you can't, because they are shared.
 We provide the most used SW and if you need more you could inquire via servicedesk@aalto.fi.
 We try to have a good base software that covers most people's needs.